Tips to Prevent Your Toddler from Holding Their Pee While Potty Training (and Release Their Bladder)

 • Encourage Them: Praise your child’s efforts for sitting on the potty even if they don’t go.
 Positive reinforcement and praise go a long way in encouraging positive habits in your child.

-• Rewards: Small rewards are another type of positive reinforcement that might help with potty training.
+• Rewards: Small potty training rewards and reward systems are another type of positive reinforcement that might help with potty training.
 Sticker charts are a standard reward system or have a small prize bin from which your child can choose something each time they use the toilet.

 • Read a book or sing songs: Calming activities can help your child relax and release their bladder.
 Sing songs, read books, or do fingerplays.